Vaccines and Food Allergies - Do I need to Worry?

 Is there a problem with vaccines in people with food allergies?
 The quick answer is yes and no. People with food allergies will

 be fine with most vaccines.
-However, there are several vaccines that you may need to be careful about.
+However, there are several vaccines that you may need to be careful with.

 The main issue with food allergies and vaccines has to do with eggs.
 In order to make vaccines, some require the incubation of